And here’s what happened.

 And what I have to say is this: please don’t be afraid to give the cup a try!
 It sounds daunting at the beginning but just stick to it.
 The first time I tried it it went surprisingly, suspiciously well, and I couldn’t believe it.
 You can leave the cup in for up to twelve hours and once it’s in you don’t feel it at all.
 I even rode a bike that first day!
 It was liberating and incredible.
 As far as periods go, HEAVEN.

-There are also tons of brands out there and after looking into most of them I chose the Lunette cup and I’m very happy with my choice.
-They are produced in Finland, in an office powered by renewable energy, the packaging they come in uses recycled materials, they are packed by a company that employs people who might otherwise have difficulties getting a job, and they’re the only brand that passed the vigorous Danish chemical safety test (that sounds pretty good to me).
+There are tons of brands out there and after looking into most of them I chose the Lunette cup and I’m very happy with my choice.
+They are produced in Finland, in an office powered by renewable energy, the packaging they come in uses recycled materials, they are packed by a company that employs people who might otherwise have difficulties getting a job, and they’re the only brand that passed the vigorous Danish chemical safety test (sounds good enough to me).
 They have tons of information on their website, lots of cute colours to choose from and the sizing is perfect.
 They work with different organisations to help girls in poor communities in Africa have a healthy, sustainable and affordable option for period products.
 Girls living in such communities sometimes hardly have access to clean water, so having their periods is not only an inconvenience, but also a reason why they have to skip school a lot more often than boys, increasing education inequalities and gender issues.
 It’s a minor change that can make a huge difference in the long haul.

 What about you?
 Have you tried a menstrual cup?